wormhole-foundation/xdapp-book/src/wormhole/3_coreLayerContracts.md

 This multicast-by-default model is integral to the design.
 Having this multicast capacity makes it easy to synchronize state across the entire ecosystem, because a single blockchain can make its data available to every chain in a single action with low latency.
 This reduces the complexity of the n^2 problems encountered by routing data to a large number of blockchains.

 Use cases where the message has an intended recipient or is only meant to be consumed a single time must be handled in logic outside the Core Contract.
-There are standard practices for accomplishing these features  later on in the code examples, and some ecosystem contracts (namely Portal & the Relaying contract) handle this on behalf of downstream consumers.
+There are standard practices for accomplishing these features later on in the code examples, and some ecosystem contracts (namely Token Bridge & the Relaying contract) handle this on behalf of downstream consumers.

 Lastly, because the VAA creation is separate from relaying, there is _no additional cost_ to the multicast model when a single chain is being targetted.
 If the data isn't needed on a certain blockchain, don't relay it there, and it won't cost anything.

+---

 In our next section, we'll dive into the technical specfications of the VAA.